DMIonescu/Manual_Testing_Jira/Manual_Testing_Jira.md

 #### 1.1.3 Exit criteria defined

-All the text cases have been executed.
+All the test cases have been executed.

 #### 1.1.4 Test scope